Reflects Australian immigration law as at 1 September 2018.

 - a statutory declaration from you and at least two items from a list of acceptable evidence (see Annexure 1 at the end of this information sheet).

-If you provide non-judicial evidence the Department of Immigration will then decide whether they are satisfied that you have experienced family violence.
+If you provide non-judicial evidence the Department will then decide whether they are satisfied that you have experienced family violence.
 They are not required to accept the evidence.

 How to prepare my statutory declaration